fosrl/docs/packages/docusaurus/docs/02-Getting Started/01-quick-install.md

 Configure security options:

-1. **Signup Without Invite**: Choose whether to disable user registration without invites (defaults to disabled)
+1. **Signup Without Invite**: Choose whether to disable user registration without invites (defaults to disabled).
+This removes the "Sign Up" button on the login form and is recommended for private deployments.
 2. **Organization Creation**: Decide if users can create their own organizations (defaults to enabled)

 ### 5. Email Configuration

-Decide whether to enable email functionality:
+Decide whether to enable email functionality.
+This allows Pangolin to send transactional emails like OTP or email verification requests.

 If enabled, you'll need to provide:
 - SMTP host
 - SMTP port (defaults to 587)
 - SMTP username
 - SMTP password
-- No-reply email address
+- No-reply email address.
+This is the sender email address that Pangolin will email from.
+Many times this should be the same as the username.

 ### 6. Docker Installation